Types of proposed legislation:

 Senate, House, joint, or special committee hearings are held to obtain information on proposed legislation, including investigations and oversight of the activities of government departments and agencies.
 Congress also holds hearings to gather information in preparation for future legislation.
 Hearings are generally open to the public.
 Hearing transcripts include live testimony, texts of prepared statements submitted by witnesses and committee members, and exhibits.

 The House of Representatives and Senate websites contain links to all congressional committees and their hearings.
 Some committees only post hearing schedules, while others provide links to transcripts and live webcasts.

 Transcripts of congressional hearings prior to 1985 are not available online, but are in Pace's microfiche collection.
 The CIS U.S. Congressional Committee Hearings Index (KF49 .C642) can be searched by subject for hearings from 1833-1969.
-The CIS Index Annual contains citations to hearings held on new laws, and full-text hearings for most congressional committees are in the Law Library's microfiche collection.
+The CIS Index Annual contains citations to legislative documents for news public laws beginning in 1970, and the full texts of most hearings are in the Law Library's microfiche collection.